 Be on the lookout for daily opportunities to make value-based decisions.
 For example, if you value leadership, do you make a conscious, consistent effort to motivate your team?
 Or do you more often let someone else take the lead?
 You may also face ethical situations in which the best course of action is not clear.
 Leaning on your values to guide your decision can help you make decisions that you will feel good about in the long term.
 The HIGH5 strengths test provides crucial insights into how your unique strengths and values can guide you toward what is most important to you.

-Personal Values FAQ
+Personal values FAQ

 How are values different than beliefs?